Original blog published on Nov. 25, 2015 | Blog updated on December 9, 2021

 Don’t make the mistake of simply swapping your old logo with your new one and calling that a website rebrand.
 A branded site fully incorporates the new identity visually and in its voice.

-Ensure that the new logo is plugged into social media graphics when the brand launches, because social media networks will be an obvious place to announce the change.
-Remember to update your company’s presence on all of these channels, and consider starting an account with the new brand if one doesn’t already exist—anywhere that is a relevant place for the company to communicate.
+Social media networks will be an obvious place to announce the change.
+Ensure that the new logo is plugged into social media graphics when the brand launches.
+Remember to update your company’s presence on all of your existing channels.
+Now is the perfect time to start an account with your new brand if one doesn’t already exist—anywhere that is a relevant place for the company to communicate.
 Social channels include, but are not limited to:

 Social media could be the place a potential customer decides to search your company name for the first time to get to know who you are, so it’s important it portrays your brand accurately.

 Finally, print collateral, such as brochures and sell sheets, need to be updated with your new brand.
 In addition to the design, take this as an opportunity to review your print collateral’s copy and overall messaging.
 Does it reflect your brand promise and differentiators?
 If not, it’s time to refresh it.